signature-opensource/CK-Globalization/CK.Globalization/UserMessage/README.md

 The backend developer should return a user message (or a list of result messages) whenever the message(s) is(are) aimed to be seen by a end user.

-The message's text is always written in american english.
+The message's text is always written in "international english" (the "en" code default).
-Even if the API can use the current culture, this should be avoided and the `culture` should be provided
-explicitly:
+The `culture` must be provided:

 ```csharp
 return UserMessage.Error( culture, $"Upload failed after {tryCount} retries.
 Retrying in {(int)delay.TotalMinutes} minutes." );